dribnet/purvs/README.md

 ## PS2 MDDN 242 2019

-## Tutorial Class One
+## Morse Code Alphabets

-I played with the start-up file and altered the size and shape of the ellipses.
-I also tried using rectangles instead of ellipses but found ellipses to be more appealing.
-I've started thinking about usig the concept of morse code to make my alphabets.
+I've started playing around with using the concept of Morse Code to make my alphabets but I''m still having trouble figuring out all the parameters for each element.
+I will be looking further into this.

 The three parameters per letter: